Betrayal Trauma Recovery for the Betrayer: An RN Reiki Master Explains the Real Work of Genuine Accountability and Lasting Change

 Can a Marriage Survive Betrayal Trauma?
 Spiritual & Emotional Steps Forward

-If you are navigating whether your marriage can recover from the betrayal you caused, this guide addresses what genuine repair requires and what the conditions for survival and healing actually look like from both sides.
+If navigating whether the marriage can recover from the betrayal that was caused, this guide addresses what genuine repair requires and what the conditions for survival and healing actually look like from both sides.

 Read the Guide β†’

 Important: This article provides spiritual support and education about betrayal trauma recovery for the person who caused the betrayal.
-It is not a substitute for professional mental health evaluation, diagnosis, or treatment.
-If you are experiencing significant distress, please reach out to a qualified mental health professional.
+It is not a substitute for professional mental health evaluation or treatment.
+If experiencing significant distress or thoughts of self-harm, please reach out to a qualified mental health professional or call 988 immediately.

 Professional Boundaries & When to Seek Additional Support

-I provide: Spiritual support and education about the recovery work available to the person who caused a betrayal.
-I integrate healthcare perspective and energy healing expertise to help betrayers understand genuine accountability and the path toward real change.
+I provide: Spiritual support and education about the recovery work available to the person who caused a betrayal, integrating nursing experience and Reiki Master expertise to help betrayers understand genuine accountability and the path toward real change.

-I do not provide: Psychological diagnosis, trauma therapy, couples counseling, or clinical assessment.
-I do not provide advice about psychiatric medications, clinical interventions, or the clinical management of trauma-related mental health conditions.
+I do not provide: Psychological diagnosis, trauma therapy, couples counseling, or mental health treatment of any kind.

 About the Author